Logic Apps Best Practices, Tips and Tricks: #47 Proper use of the Terminate action

 2. Configure the Run After:

-• Click on the Terminate action and access to the Settings panel.
+• Click the Terminate action to access the Settings panel.

 • In the Run After settings, make sure you select all the possible run after options: